open-quantum-safe/www/faq.md

 KEMs are often used in secure channel establishment protocols like TLS in order to set up a symmetric encryption key that is subsequently used in a symmetric key encryption scheme like AES to encrypt application data.

+### How can I encrypt things using ML-KEM (Kyber)?

+ML-KEM (Kyber) is a key encapsulation mechanism, not a public key encryption scheme.
+See the question above to learn about key encapsulation mechanisms and how they differ from public key encryption schemes.

+It is possible to build a public key encryption scheme by combining a KEM with a symmetric encryption scheme; this is often called the "KEM/DEM approach" or "hybrid public key encryption" (in that phrase, "hybrid" means "hybrid public key / symmetric" rather than "hybrid classical / post-quantum").
+One standard for doing this is [HPKE (RFC 9180)](https://www.rfc-editor.org/rfc/rfc9180.html).

 ### How can I sign things using a ML-KEM (Kyber) certificate?

 ML-KEM (Kyber) is a key encapsulation mechanism (see the above question to learn more about KEMs), not a digital signature scheme.
 This means that the security goal of ML-KEM is confidentiality, not authentication.
 You need to use a digital signature scheme like ML-DSA (Dilithium) in order to digitally sign a message.